 On the fly the values are checked against limits (that you may set) and the Munin-Master will croak, if values go above or below the given thresholds.

 Here we also generate the graphs, as this is a heavy task that needs some resources.
 Recent versions of Munin use cgi-graphing to generate graphs only when the user wants to see them.

 The node is a small agent running on each monitored host.
 We can have agent-less monitoring but this is a special case that will be addressed later.
 On machines without native support for Perl scripting you can use munin-c, which is a C rewrite of munin node components.
 (Look for the details in the munin-c chapter.)

-Note that an usual setup involves having a node running also on the master host, in order to munin to monitor itself.
+Note that a usual setup involves having a node running also on the master host, in order for munin to monitor itself.

 The munin plugin is a simple executable, which role is to gather one set of facts about the local server (or fetching data from a remote machine via SNMP)

 The plugin is called with the argument “config” to get metadata, and with no arguments to get the values.
 These are mandatory arguments for each plugin.
 We have some more standard arguments, which play a role in the process of automatic configuration.

 - Protocol extension: multiple graphs from one plugin